jmansoor/ICT_302_2019_Fall/assessments/self-evaluation_template.md

 # Final Grade

-40, I think this number reflects my performance in class becuase it shows that I am doing the work and understand the key concepts in CMS, compare CMS's, make use of CMS, know hwo to use my self learning skills for CMS, and work in a workflow.
+40, I think this number reflects my performance in class becuase it shows that I am doing the work and understand the key concepts in CMS, compare CMS's, make use of CMS, know how to use my self learning skills for CMS, and work in a workflow.